ministryofjustice/moj-frontend/docs/design-system-impact.md

         {{ supportSatisfaction }}<span class="out-of">/{{ outOf }}</span>
       </span>
       <p class="govuk-!-margin-bottom-0">
-        when asked how satisfied they were with support received from the MOJ Design System team.
+        when asked how satisfied they were with the support they got from the MOJ Design System team.
       </p>
     </div>
   </div>